jarrarhaider1214/docs/pages/user-guide/tutorials/project/use-predefined-templates/lab-2.md

     ![16](imgs/16.jpg)

-11. Once the solution is deployed, go to the **Monitoring** tab to see detailed graphs related to Mesh performance.
+11. Once the solution is deployed, go to the **Monitoring** tab to see detailed graphs related to app performance.

     ![17](imgs/17.jpg)